 Roles is a feature provided by Ansible were once a standardized directory structure is created, you can automatically load related vars, files, tasks, handlers, and other Ansible artifacts.
 Using roles we have opportunities to reuse code from playbooks that you wrote previously.
 We can copy a role from project to project by copying the directory, then calling the role within a play.
+Also, a well planned role can take variables from the playbook that is calling the role.
+It is a collection of YAML task files and supporting items arranged in a specific structure.

 Below is an example of know directory structure of role: